tommyli3318/Columns-2/README.md

 # Columns 2 (Read for instructions on starting the game)
-Pygame version of the classic video game Columns, with my own twist added
+Pygame version of the classic video game Columns, with my own twist added.

 ***IMPORTANT***